 I used it to wash my car the other day.
 Nothing happened, my car thanked me, I didn’t get ‘that woman is strange’ looks.
 It was just water.
 With soap in it.
 From my shower.
 Life-changing.

 I hear comments from friends ‘OMG, I do 3 loads per day’.
 Do it when you have a full load, wear the same clothes again, clean the spots, teach your kids to fold and put back in their drawers.
 HANG YOUR TOWELS UP!
 Don’t be precious. ( both you & the kids )

 When you DO wash ( yes sometimes I do a load of laundry too lol), then wash your clothes in cold water.
 Hang to dry.
 The sun is a wonderful thing and your clothes will thank you for it.
 I don’t own a dryer and survive completely well!

 Switch to recycled Toilet Paper

 I personally love ‘Who Give’s a Crap’, bamboo TP.
-It does the job, it’s home-delivered’, it’s nice and colourful in the bathroom, it’s good for the environment.
+It does the job, it’s home-delivered’, it’s nice and colourful in the bathroom, it’s good for the environmental living.
 Winning.